dancingdan42/odin-recipes/README.md

 Second update: I added a picture to each recipe page.
 To acomplish this I created an images folder in the root folder (sibling to index.html).
 Then I added a pic of each food and used the img tag (with alt and height/weight attributes) to each page.

 Third update: I added a heading (h3) that says "Description" on each recipe page followed by a paragraph (<p></p>) describing it.

+Fourth update: This was a big one.
+I added two lists on each recipe page.
+The first was an unordered list (<ul></ul>) to show ingredients.
+The second was an ordered list (<ol></ol>) to show steps to cook the recipe.
+Then I also turned the links on the home page into an unordered list as well.